chaoge525/soafee_demo/documentation/introduction.rst

 EWAOL includes the following major features:

   * Support for two architectural use-cases (Baremetal, and Virtualization).
-  * Container engine and runtime with Docker and runc-opencontainers.
-  * Container workload orchestration with the K3s Kubernetes distribution.
   * Hardware virtualization support with the Xen type-1 hypervisor.
   * On-target development support with optionally included Software Development Kit.